Weevarv2.0

 Activation#

-When Weevar is off, the overlay is a single floating button in the bottom-right corner of your viewport.
-No banners, no toasts, no announcements.
+When Weevar is installed, its default state is a single floating trigger button mounted as an overlay in the top-right corner of your viewport.

 To activate: